tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/as_scaling_group.html.markdown

 * `scaling_group_name` - (Required, String) Name of a scaling group.
 * `vpc_id` - (Required, String) ID of VPC network.
 * `default_cooldown` - (Optional, Int) Default cooldown time in second, and default value is `300`.
+* `desired_capacity_sync_with_max_min_size` - (Optional, Bool) The expected number of instances is synchronized with the maximum and minimum values.
+The default value is `False`.
+This parameter is effective only in the scenario where the expected number is not passed in when modifying the scaling group interface.
+True: When modifying the maximum or minimum value, if there is a conflict with the current expected number, the expected number is adjusted synchronously.
+For example, when modifying, if the minimum value 2 is passed in and the current expected number is 1, the expected number is adjusted synchronously to 2; False: When modifying the maximum or minimum value, if there is a conflict with the current expected number, an error message is displayed indicating that the modification is not allowed.
 * `desired_capacity` - (Optional, Int) Desired volume of CVM instances, which is between `max_size` and `min_size`.
 * `forward_balancer_ids` - (Optional, Set) List of application load balancers, which can't be specified with `load_balancer_ids` together.
 * `health_check_type` - (Optional, String) Health check type of instances in a scaling group.<br><li>CVM: confirm whether an instance is healthy based on the network status.
 If the pinged instance is unreachable, the instance will be considered unhealthy.
 For more information, see [Instance Health Check](https://intl.cloud.tencent.com/document/product/377/8553?from_cn_redirect=1)<br><li>CLB: confirm whether an instance is healthy based on the CLB health check status.
 For more information, see [Health Check Overview](https://intl.cloud.tencent.com/document/product/214/6097?from_cn_redirect=1).<br>If the parameter is set to `CLB`, the scaling group will check both the network status and the CLB health check status.
 If the network check indicates unhealthy, the `HealthStatus` field will return `UNHEALTHY`.
 If the CLB health check indicates unhealthy, the `HealthStatus` field will return `CLB_UNHEALTHY`.
 If both checks indicate unhealthy, the `HealthStatus` field will return `UNHEALTHY|CLB_UNHEALTHY`.
 Default value: `CLB`.